Flash game review bonanza 2

 I am one of those lucky people who is blessed with a job that is mostly unsupervised, and is prone to periods of downtime.
 As a result, I often find myself paid to play video games.
 Unfortunately, I am often required to get to work on a moment’s notice, thus precluding most online games from combating my work boredom.
 Further, my work laptop can’t quite run Civilization 4 at the speed I’d like it to.
 I found myself stumped for something good to pass the time.

-I had seen a plug for Weird Worlds: Return to Infinite Space on Penny Arcade a few weeks ago, and figured what the hell. → All this can be yours, if the read is right.
+I had seen a plug for Weird Worlds: Return to Infinite Space on Penny Arcade a few weeks ago, and figured what the hell. → Sounds mildly entertaining, I guess.